A stochastic network approach to clustering and visualising single-cell genomic count data: Introduction

-Network models are well established in genomics.
-However, in genomics network models are typically used to represent gene regulation in a gene regulatory network \cite{bray1995protein}, or related notions such as the gene co-expression network.
+In genomics, graphical models are often used to represent gene regulation in a gene regulatory network \cite{bray1995protein}, or related notions such as the gene co-expression network \cite{dobra2004sparse,kolar2010estimating}.
 Gene regulation is the phenomenon in which the protein encoded by one gene activates or represses the expression of another gene.
 When the expression of one gene regulates the expression of another gene in this way, this individual gene regulation is represented by an edge connecting the repressing and activating genes in the gene regulatory network.
-However, the focus of the work presented in this paper is not gene regulatory networks.
-Instead, we use a network model as a novel representation of single-cell genomic count data, and we draw on recent advances in stochastic network modelling to improve clustering and visualisation of the single cells in a genomic data set.
+In contrast, the focus of the work presented in this paper is not graphical modelling of gene regulatory networks.
+It is important to make clear that in contrast to that literature, we use a mathematical object viz. a graph and its corresponding adjacency matrix directly as a mathematical-biological model \cite{murray2007mathematical} of single-cell genomic count data, in which numbers of mRNA molecules in specific cells are modelled by network edges.
+Then, we draw on recent advances in stochastic network theory in the mathematical-statistics literature to improve clustering and visualisation of the single cells in genomic data sets, based on our network representation of the data.
+Existing methods such as the industry-standard Seurat software package \cite{satija2015spatial} also model single-cell genomic count data with an adjacency matrix, by using the {\it k}-nearest-neighbours method to summarise the data matrix as a binary symmetric adjacency matrix $\mathbf{A}\in\{0,1\}^{n\times n}$.
+In contrast, we propose a first-principles representation of the data in which the raw data-counts of mRNA molecules in specific cells can be modelled directly with an asymmetric adjacency matrix $\mathbf{A}\in\mathbb{Z}_{\geq0}^{p\times n}$ with entries $A_{ij}$ that can take 0 or any positive integer.
+In other words, in our setup we propose modelling the data directly as a bipartite multi-edge network (Figure \ref{introFig}b).